 NURS-K 433 Korean Culture and Healthcare: Practicum (2 cr.)
+P: Must be a student in good standing in the IU School of Nursing, successful completion of NURS-K 432, and be selected to participate.
 This 2-week cultural immersion experience is based at a school of nursing in South Korea.
 Students will participate in classroom, laboratory, clinical, cultural and leisure time activities with Korean students.
-Prerequisites: Must be a student in good standing in the IU School of Nursing, successfully complete the Korean Culture & Healthcare course, and be selected to participate.

 NURS-K 434 Global Health Issues in Nursing (3 cr.)

 This course is designed to provide learning opportunities to acquire knowledge about global health issues, the diverse conditions that contribute to health and global health disparities, and an understanding of nursing's role in addressing these health problems.
 Issues addressed include infectious and chronic illness, reproductive and womens health issues, politics and public health policy, economics and health care, and health in conflict environments.
 Conceptual models and health equity concepts, evidence-based practice, and health care delivery systems are analyzed to explore strategies for addressing global health issues.
 Learning opportunities emphasize the knowledge and skills needed to use technology to investigate global health issues, advocate for health justice from a human rights perspective, and critically appraise global health issues.